 While dealing with L0 of tech support it is important to take care of the following:

 - Constantly update your self-help materials;

-- Provide a seamless integration of your Tier 0 with other aspects of your help desk;
+- Provide a seamless integration of your Tier 0 with help desk tools;

-- Develop an easy-to-use interface and provide easy access to your knowledge base and FAQ materials for your customers.
+- Develop an easy-to-use interface and provide easy access to your knowledge base and FAQ materials;

 - Keep monitoring your Tier 0 self-service system for any malfunctions as well as its accordance with the help desk KPIs.